Abortion in Andorra: Law on abortion

+El qui per imprudència greu causi un avortament ha de ser castigat amb pena d’arrest o multa fins a 30.000 euros.

 Whoever by serious recklessness causes an abortion must be punished with a penalty of arrest or a fine of up to €30,000.

 Article 120 protects the unborn child from other forms of assault:

+El qui causi en un embrió implantat o en un fetus una lesió o malaltia que perjudiqui greument el seu desenvolupament o li provoqui una tara física o psíquica persistent més enllà del naixement, ha de ser castigat amb pena de presó de tres mesos a tres anys i inhabilitació per exercir qualsevol professió sanitària fins a sis anys.

 Any person who causes in an implanted embryo or in a foetus a lesion or disease seriously impairing his development or causing him physical or psychological defect persisting beyond birth must be punished with a prison sentence of three months to three years and disqualification from practising any health profession for up to six years.

 The law has no explicit exceptions to its prohibitions.
 However, under the double effect principle in Catholic medical ethics, an intervention which would unintentionally cause the death of an unborn child is permitted where this would save the life of a pregnant woman (for example, in the ending of an ectopic pregnancy).

 Proposals

 The Stop Violències movement led by the psychologist Vanessa Mendoza Cortés campaigns against gender-based violence and for the legislation of abortion in Andorra.

 In 2018, Pope Francis intervened in the debate by stating that the approval of any legalisation would result in the abdication of Bishop Joan Enric Vives Sicília as Co-Prince.